 Finance and Administration

 - Track budgets.
 Generally, most projects are entwined and connected across an organization.
-Unfortunately, when one thing fails, it has the potential to impact an entire project.
+Unfortunately, when one thing fails, there is a big possibility the entire project will fail.
 With PM tools, you can track your budget and your spending along the way.
 You also can compare your estimates versus your actual spending to ensure you remain on track.

 - Financial insight.
 From growth projection planning to budget meetings to everyday tasks, PM technology can help your team track its work, including financial goals and growth.